 - Pregnancy and birth

-The first session will be charged at £20 to give both of us an opportunity to meet one another before you make any further financial commitment to working with me.
+All sessions are payable, including the initial session.
+This initial session will give us an opportunity to meet one another and to see whether we can work together.
 After this I can offer you a fixed number of sessions or a longer-term arrangement, either of which can be reviewed as time goes on.